 - Duck hunting is hungry work.
-You’ll have some time to grab something yummy from Sam & Greg’s Pizza & Gelato, Pan e Vino, Three Skillets, or any other delicious local restaurant afterward.
+You’ll have some time to grab something yummy from the delicious local restaurants downtown afterward.

 I really loved the clues and how they ranged from easy to difficult.
 The hunt finds a way to be engaging for all ages, so no one in your family will be bored.
 Once your reach your duck destination finding the actual bronze duck can also be a bit challenging, but not frustratingly so.
 Your friends at the CVB can help you out if you need it – it’s like Where’s Waldo in your own city!

 I also like that this hunt is something you can do when out-of-town friends or family visit, just to show them around Huntsville a bit.
 It would be a great activity for a Scout troop, Mom’s Group, or church youth group to do together too.

 Because we had babies and a variety of children both big and small, the CVB was nice enough to secure a tour trolley for our hunt.
 Did you know you can contact the City of Huntsville’s Transportation Department and reserve trolley tours for private groups?
 How awesome and unique would a Lucky Duck Scavenger Hunt Birthday Party be?

 - Madison’s Trains On Main Scavenger Hunt

 - Where to Kayak & Canoe with Kids in Huntsville